Market capitalization

 Market capitalization, sometimes referred to as market cap, is the total value of a publicly traded company's outstanding common shares owned by stockholders.

 Market capitalization is equal to the market price per common share multiplied by the number of common shares outstanding.

 Description

 Market capitalization is sometimes used to rank the size of companies.
 It measures only the equity component of a company's capital structure, and does not reflect management's decision as to how much debt (or leverage) is used to finance the firm.
 A more comprehensive measure of a firm's size is enterprise value (EV), which gives effect to outstanding debt, preferred stock, and other factors.
 For insurance firms, a value called the embedded value (EV) has been used.

 It is also used in ranking the relative size of stock exchanges, being a measure of the sum of the market capitalizations of all companies listed on each stock exchange.
 The total capitalization of stock markets or economic regions may be compared with other economic indicators (e.g. the Buffett indicator).
-The approximate total market capitalization of all publicly traded companies was: